Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.model.grid.move_agent(self, new_position)
 ```

 Next, we need to find all the other agents present in our agent's new cell, and send one of them a letter.
-We can get the contents of one or more cells using the grid's `get_cell_list_contents` method, or by accessing a cell directly.
+We can get the contents of one or more cells using the grid's `get_cell_list_contents` method.
 The method accepts either a single coordinate tuple, or a list of tuples.

 ```python
 class LetterAgent(mesa.Agent):